 - water dispensers, provide hot, cold and sparkling water on-site

-Regarding the water filter technology, there are also a few options to consider, depending on water quality at your premises, and the final result you want to obtain:
+Regarding the water filter technology, there are also a few options to consider, depending on the water quality at your premises, and the final result you want to obtain:

 - reverse osmosis

 Plastic consumption got definitely out of hand.
 Luckily, this trend is in retreat.
 Consumers have finally stopped turning a blind eye to the problem and started to replace plastic with more sustainable materials.

 Consumers’ choices influenced hospitality businesses and workplaces as well.
 This caused restaurants and office supply departments to gradually cut down on plastic bottles.
 Serving on-site filtered water in restaurants or using water dispensers at work is now a thing.
 Let’s keep it trending!